Considering lensing effect on gravitational wave signals from black holes in mass gap: summary and discussion

-The bias in the estimation for low-SNR events is expected to be resolved with third-generation detectors such as the Einstein Telescope (ET)~\cite{2020JCAP...03..050M} or Cosmic Explorer (CE)~\cite{2019BAAS...51g..35R}.
-Their sensitivities are anticipated to be about two orders of magnitude higher than the current instruments, enabling much higher SNRs in detections.
-A higher SNR leads to significantly improved PE performance.
-As demonstrated by the GW231123-like event, the true source mass and luminosity distance can be accurately recovered when lensing effects are taken into account.
-Moreover, during the current LVK observing runs, the detection of lensed BBH signals is almost impossible~\cite{2023MNRAS.526.3832J, 2024ApJ...970..191A}.
-However, with the operation of future third-generation detectors, the number of detected lensed events could reach hundreds~\cite{2015JCAP...12..006D, 2023MNRAS.526..682G}, and we may also observe many more high-mass GW events.
-Therefore, Bayesian inference of source-frame masses under the lensing scenario will provide an alternative way to interpret high-mass BBH GW events that appear to reside within the PISN mass gap.
+During the current LVK observing runs, the detection of lensed BBH signals is expected to be extremely rare~\cite{2023MNRAS.526.3832J, 2024ApJ...970..191A}.
+However, with the operation of future third-generation detectors, the number of detected lensed events could reach hundreds~\cite{2015JCAP...12..006D,2022MNRAS.509.3772Y, 2023MNRAS.526..682G}, and a larger population of high-mass GW events is also expected.
+In this context, considering the lensing scenario in the inference of source-frame masses will provide an important complementary framework for interpreting BBH mergers that appear to reside within the PISN mass gap.

+In summary, while gravitational lensing can in principle reduce the inferred source-frame masses of high-mass BBH mergers, our results indicate that the magnification required to reconcile GW190521 with the PISN mass gap is moderately large, whereas that required for GW231123 is astrophysically extreme.
+This, together with the corresponding lens properties and observational constraints, suggests that lensing alone is unlikely to fully explain these events under simple assumptions.
+Nevertheless, gravitational lensing remains an important effect in GW parameter inference and should be carefully considered in future analyses of high-mass BBH events.